Learning Naturally Aggregated Appearance for Efficient 3D Editing: Method

 \subsection{Model Formulation}

-Our representation disentangles the density and color of the scene and uses different modalities for modeling.
+Formally, given a set of multi-view training images $\mathcal{I}$, \method models the scene appearance by an explicit canonical image $\phi_I$ plus a corresponding implicit projection field $P$ inspired by~\cite{ouyang2023codef,park2021hypernerf,park2021nerfies}; the scene geometry is estimated by an explicit 3D density grid $\phi_G$.
+With such a representation, one can render different views through volume rendering.
+Our key property is that by explicitly editing the canonical image $\phi_I$, it can propagate the edited appearance to the whole scene through the projection field $P$ without any re-optimization.
+Our overall framework is shown in~\cref{fig:overview}.

-\textbf{Density.} Similar to DVGO~\cite{sun2022dvgo}, we adopt a voxel-grid representation to model the 3D density for an efficient query.
-Given a particular query point $\mathbf{p}_{xyz} \triangleq \mathbf{r}(t_i) \in \mathbb{R}^3$, we can obtain the corresponding density $\sigma \in \mathbb{R}$ via a trilinear interpolation, followed by a Softplus activation:
+\textbf{Density.} In 3D modeling, textures are applied to the mesh surface to provide visual details such as colors, patterns, and material properties~\cite{wang2018pixel2mesh,ji2017surfacenet}.
+We opt for an explicit voxel-grid representation~\cite{sun2022dvgo,fridovichkeil2022plenoxels,chen2022tensorf,muller2022instantngp} instead of an implicit MLP such as NeRF~\cite{mildenhall2020nerf} to achieve fast convergence and efficient query.
+Given a particular query point $\mathbf{p}_{xyz} \triangleq \mathbf{r}(t_i) \in \mathbb{R}^3$, we obtain the corresponding density $\sigma \in \mathbb{R}$ via a trilinear interpolation, followed by a Softplus activation:

 where $\phi_G$ denotes the one-channel voxel grid with learnable parameter $\phi_g$ at a voxel resolution size of $N_x \times N_y \times N_z$.
-Concerning the fact that in 3D reconstruction, textures are applied to the surface of the mesh to provide visual details such as colors, patterns, and material properties~\cite{wang2018pixel2mesh,ji2017surfacenet}, we hope our model can obtain a coarsely accurate density estimation to perceive the 3D geometry at the early training stage, facilitating the subsequent learning of appearance aggregation.
-Hence, we opt for an explicit voxel-grid representation to achieve fast convergence instead of utilizing an implicit MLP such as NeRF~\cite{mildenhall2020nerf}.
+With a density grid with explicit parameterization, we hope our model can obtain a coarsely accurate density estimation of the 3D geometry at the early training stage, facilitating the learning of 2D appearance aggregation.
 Such a choice is also proven to be crucial by our experiments in~\cref{subsec:ablation}.